 When a new gaming machine licence is granted, a licensee will need to purchase gaming machine entitlements.
 This can be done either:

-- under a contractual agreement with Club One before they can own and operate gaming machines.
+- under a contractual agreement with Club One.

-Each gaming machine entitlement gives the licensee the right to own and operate a single gaming machine at their venue.
+Each gaming machine entitlement gives the licensee the right to operate a single gaming machine at their venue.

-It's an offence to own or operate a gaming machine without holding an entitlement.
+It's an offence to operate a gaming machine without holding an entitlement.

-The number of entitlements held by a licensee can't be more than the maximum number of gaming machines which have been approved for the venue, as stated on the licence.
+The number of gaming machine entitlements held by a licensee cannot be more than the maximum number of gaming machines which have been approved for the venue.
+This is stated on the licence.

 As a licensee, you can choose not to own or operate a gaming machine, even if you have an entitlement.